ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: None

+**Trace Flag: 1262**<br />
+Function: The default behavior (for 1788* errors) is for SQL to generate a mini-dump on the first occurrence, but never after.
+1262 changes the behavior: “When –T1262 is enabled, a mini-dump is generated when the non-yielding condition is declared (15 seconds) and at subsequent 60-second intervals for the same non-yield occurrence.
+A new nonDiagCorrect17883etc;
+yielding occurrence causes dump captures to occur again.”
+In SQL 2000 this was a startup-only flag; in 2005+ it can be enabled via TRACEON.
+Note that the flag is also covered in Khen2005, p400, but with no new information.<br />
+Link: [A Topical Collection of SQL Server Flags v6]<br />
+Link: [How To Diagnose and Correct Errors 17883, 17884, 17887, and 17888]

 **Trace Flag: 1264**<br />
 Function: Collect process names in non-yielding scenario memory dumps<br />
+Link: [A Topical Collection of SQL Server Flags v6]<br />
 Link: http://support.microsoft.com/kb/2630458/en-us

 **Trace Flag: 1400**<br />
 Function: SQL 9 RTM – Enables creation of database mirroring endpoint, which is required for setting up and using database mirroring<br />
 Link: None

+**Trace Flag: 1439**<br />
+Function: Trace database restart and failover messages to SQL Errorlog for mirrored databases<br />
+Link: [Trace flags in sql server from trace flag 902 to trace flag 1462]

 **Trace Flag: 1448**<br />